-Whilst there were some short term impacts on its investment and liquidity, the main effects were a reduction in GWP as dealers closed during the lockdown periods, and a reduction in claims frequency across all products as vehicle usage levels decreased.
+Whilst there were some short term impacts on its investment and liquidity, the main effects were a reduction in GWP from pre-pandemic years as dealers closed during the lockdown periods, and a reduction in claims frequency across all products as vehicle usage levels decreased.
+This reduction in GWP has been exacerbated on certain products by the global supply issues relating to semi-conductor chips impacting on new vehicle production.

 Stress and scenario testing has taken place throughout the pandemic, including regular analyses of the potential impact on MICL's SCR.
-The Board remains confident that MICL will continue to operate successfully as the country emerges from the pandemic, but will continue to utilise stress and scenario testing to support its future governance and decision making.
+The Board remains confident that MICL will continue to operate successfully as the country emerges from the pandemic and will continue to utilise stress and scenario testing to support its future governance and decision making.